jevko/writing/2022-01-22-xml-jevko-attrs.md

 Caution: madness ahead!

-In this article I will show how to combine Jevko with XML in a hack which will get ourselves out of a pickle caused by inextensibility of XML attributes.
+In this article I will show how to combine Jevko with XML in a hack which will get us out of a pickle caused by inextensibility of XML attributes.
 All this without changes to the structure of the XML.
 No meddling with mappings or schemas, no breaking of compatibility.
 Better yet: thanks to using Jevko, this hack is recursively extensible as opposed to space or comma separated values or similar inextensible syntax.

 ## The problem with XML attributes